Myth: I should first rid myself of all sin and be pure to grow spiritually

 Spirituality teaches us that the divine is within us.
 “True knowledge wipes clean the dust and dirt of ego, pride and desires, thereby making us compassionate and calm,” says Sadhvi Bhagwati.

-Spirituality is about finding God.
+Myth: Spirituality is about finding God

 As for Yogi Ashwini, spirituality is not about finding anyone or anything but true knowledge.
 “We have to know first what we are finding to be able to find it.
 With so much of ignorance around, the problem is that most of us neither understand God nor ourselves.
 Spirituality simply opens up the doors to divine knowledge.
 It helps us understand the basis of our creation.
 Finding the right guru to guide you on the right path is the most important aspect of spirituality.
-Sadly, many people go wrong at this basic stage," says she.
+Sadly, many people go wrong at this basic stage,” she says.

 Explaining the medical aspect of non-vegetarian food Swami Chidanand says that when an animal is about to be killed, like humans, its body also gets flooded with several stress hormones.
 “When we eat those tissues, we are ingesting those hormones.
 Thus, our own bodies become flooded with adrenaline and other fight or flight chemicals.
 This makes us even more prone to simple survival instincts.
 When we have hormones in our blood that tell us our life is in danger, it is no surprise that we are angry, restless and anxious,” he says.

-Loving oneself is selfish.
+Myth: Loving oneself is selfish

-Loving oneself is loving God.
-Sadhvi Bhagwati explains this beautifully through a simple example: "If your child paints a bad picture for you, you will still love the painting.
-You will hang it on the wall and tell everyone that your child painted it.
-The sheer fact that your child made it, has rendered an inestimable value to the painting.
-In the same way, God has created us.
-To love ourselves is to love and respect His creation."
-As per Brahmakumaris philosophy, when we love ourselves, we heal and empower ourselves to heal others.
-"When we are at peace within and we have no expectations from others, we are able to empower them with positive thoughts and energy.
-We cannot love, respect or empower others unless we love ourselves," says Sister Shivani.
-Here, it's important to know the difference between divine selfishness and human selfishness.
+Here, it’s important to know the difference between divine selfishness and human selfishness.
 Divine selfishness is about listening to your heart and following our conscience.
-Saying 'yes' when we want to say 'no' and saying 'no' when we want to say 'yes' makes us compromise our truth and disturbs our state of calm.
+Saying ‘yes’ when we want to say ‘no’ and saying ‘no’ when we want to say ‘yes’ makes us compromise our truth and disturbs our state of calm.
 It is this disharmony between our thoughts and actions which leads to disharmony in our relationships.
 To love others, first learn to love yourself.